gabeluci/gabeluci.github.io/_posts/2019-01-03-create-staticman-instance.md

 Of course, nothing is easy, so I had a ton of trouble setting it up.
 A couple issues I faced were:

 - The VPS that I already have doesn’t have much RAM.
 So little in fact that I couldn’t run `npm install`.
-- A few settings that documentation glossed over, which I couldn’t figure out how to populate properly.
+- A few settings that documentation glossed over, which I couldn’t figure out how to populate properly at first.

 So let me describe my adventure.
 Feel free to skip the sections that aren't relevant to you.